sanitary laterals

 Public Utilities Committee -

-Staff said the city would need to prove reductions in sewer inflow/infiltration, and that there was still not a clear measurement method for those reductions.
+Staff said the city would need to prove reductions in sewer inflow/infiltration, and that there was not a clear measurement method for those reductions.

 Public Utilities Committee -

-Council approved issuing up to $1,835,579 in sewer system rate-backed loans (Series 2026) through the Wisconsin Clean Water Fund at a stated 2.475% interest rate.
+Council approved issuing up to $1,835,579 in sewer rate-backed loans (Wisconsin Clean Water Fund) at a stated 2.475% interest rate.

 City Council -